jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Lyrakien.md

 RacialMods:
 Languages: Celestial, Draconic, Infernal; truespeech
 SQ: traveler's friend
+SpecialAbilities:
+  Starlight Blast (Su): >
-SpecialAbilities: Starlight Blast (Su) As a standard action once every 1d4 rounds, a lyrakien can tap into the divine power of Elysium, unleashing a blast of holy starlight in a 5-foot burst.
+    As a standard action once every 1d4 rounds, a lyrakien can tap into the divine power of Elysium, unleashing a blast of holy starlight in a 5-foot burst.
 All creatures in this area take 1d4 points of holy damage, plus 1 point for each step their alignment deviates from chaotic good.
 For example, a chaotic neutral or neutral good creature would take 1d4+1 points of damage, a neutral creature would take 1d4+2 points of damage, and a lawful evil creature would take 1d4+4 points of damage.
 A DC 12 Reflex save negates this damage.
 Chaotic good creatures are unaffected by this ability.
 The save DC is Constitution-based.
+  Traveler's Friend (Su): >
-Traveler's Friend (Su) The performances and company of a lyrakien ease the burden of travel.
+    The performances and company of a lyrakien ease the burden of travel.
 Once per day, a creature may spend a minute listening to a lyrakien's performance- doing so removes the effects of exhaustion and fatigue from the listener.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: